Lab 4: Advanced Scripting

 }

-• Not static and must be called on a GameObject instance (Pretty much anything in Unity)
+• Not static and must be called on a GameObject instance.
+Typical usage for this method:

 • To access the GameObject that your script is attached to you can simply use the keyword gameObject